adonis0147/adonis0147.github.io/content/post/signing_git_commits.md

     brew install gnupg pinentry-mac
     ```

 2. Generate a GPG key.
-You can also follow the [Github Docuemnt](https://docs.github.com/en/authentication/managing-commit-signature-verification/generating-a-new-gpg-key).
+You can also refer to the [GitHub Docuemnt](https://docs.github.com/en/authentication/managing-commit-signature-verification/generating-a-new-gpg-key).

     ```shell
     gpg --full-generate-key